 Introduction

-Somerset Council takes its statutory responsibilities seriously and it will at all times act in accordance with the law and take action that is both necessary and proportionate to the discharge of such statutory responsibilities.
-As part of its work the Council may need to carry out covert surveillance and other related activities.
+Somerset Council takes its statutory responsibilities seriously.
+It will always act under the law, and take action that is necessary and proportionate to the discharge of such statutory responsibilities.
+As part of its work, the Council may need to carry out covert surveillance and other related activities.

 The Human Rights Act 1998 requires the council and agencies working on its behalf to respect the rights of individuals to a private and family life, their home and their correspondence.
 However, this is a qualified and not an absolute right.
 Accordingly, in certain circumstances the council may interfere with the citizen’s rights mentioned above if such interference is: